ICO Screening Days - July 2019

 Will there be any other activities in addition to the screenings?

 Yes!
 There will be a drinks reception on Saturday evening for delegates to meet and network with fellow colleagues and catch up on the all-important films of the day.
-We are also planning some additional activities – stay tuned for details.

 How accessible is Depot?